openUC2/openUC2.github.io/docs/01_Toolboxes/06_DiscoveryFluorescence/01_Fluoresence_smart_microscope.md

   <p>If you need to change any of the cables or their position, always unplug the 12V power cable before doing so.
 Otherwise, the electronic components might get damaged!</p>
 </div>

-- connect the LED-Array panel by plugging in the micro-USB and connect it to your PC.
+- connect the LED-matrix panel by plugging in the micro-USB and connect it to your PC.
 - Connect the Z-stage to the ``Z-Motor`` on the main board.
 Ensure there's a motor driver.
 - Connect the blue LED to the LED driver (red plate) at ``out1``:
   - The cable at ``-`` goes to ``-``